root-project/root/documentation/users-guide/InstallandBuild.md

 ### GUI Specific Settings

 Set the "`native`" ROOT GUI interface to be used in a ROOT session.
-If set to "`qt`", the "`native`" GUI interface is replaced with one based on Qt by the regular ROOT plug-in mechanism.

 ``` {.cpp}
 Gui.Backend:                native